-To coincide with Charles Dickens's 200th birthday this week, AnOther contributor John-Paul Pryor spoke with acclaimed actor Sir Ian McKellen, proprieter of The Grapes, a London public house steeped in history and featured in the opening chapter of Dickens' Novel Our Mutual Friend.
+To coincide with Charles Dickens's 200th birthday this week, AnOther contributor John-Paul Pryor spoke with acclaimed actor Sir Ian McKellen, proprietor of The Grapes, a London public house steeped in history and featured in the opening chapter of Dickens' novel Our Mutual Friend.
 “A tavern of dropsical appearance… long settled down into a state of hale infirmity.
 It had outlasted many a sprucer public house, indeed the whole house impended over the water but seemed to have got into the condition of a faint-hearted diver, who has paused so long on the brink that he will never go in at all", Dickens penned.

 Formerly The Bunch of Grapes, the public house is located next to The Thames on Limehouse Reach and has been in operation for over 500 years.
 In this time, it survived the Blitz bombing of World War II and was frequented by local residents including The Krays and painter Francis Bacon.